jlacar/jlacar.github.io/agile/make-sense-of-points.md

 No, wait, further down he does mention the terrier and the poodle and they're supposed to have the same number of dog points because they're about the same size.
 He says something about a loosely-defined story (or dog).

 Stories and dogs, hmmm.
 The analogy seems flawed.
 Aren't these two as comparable as video games and shoes?
-I mean how do you size a video game?
+I mean what's the size of a video game?
+How do you quantify a video game's complexity?

-These are called _incommensurable quantities_ in dimensional analysis, like how you can't compare miles to pounds or hours to inches.
-It doesn't make sense.
-None of this does!
+If I remember right, these things are called _incommensurable quantities_ in dimensional analysis, like how miles and pounds or hours and inches.
+It makes no sense to compare them.
+None of this make sense!
 Ahhhgh!

-Ok, so with dogs, he estimates by height (i.e. inches), but then he says he could have also estimated by weight (pounds) and that would have given different numbers.
+Back to Mike.
+Ok, so with dogs, he estimates by height (inches), but then he says he could have also estimated by weight (pounds) and that would have given different numbers.
 Well, duh!
 Incommensurable, buddy.
 And it seems kind of random to me to pick one or the other.

 I don't know about this, it's not clearing up anything for me.
 So what now?